hungdoan888/MastersThesis/README.md

   - n - The number of oscillators in a ring (~32)
   - s - The seed value (~1)

-- map_ricker_nearestNeighbor.m and map_ricker_nearest4Neigbor.m Inputs:
+- map_ricker_nearestNeighbor.m and map_ricker_nearest4Neigbor.m Inputs
   - iteration - The number of iterations it takes the system to evolve (~2,000,000)
   - b - The connection strength between neighbors (~0.2)
   - r - The intrinsic growth rate (~3)
   - n - The number of oscillators in a ring (~32)
   - s - The seed value (~1)

-- tanmap_ricker_nearestNeighbor.m and tanmap_ricker_nearest4Neigbors.m Inputs:
+- tanmap_ricker_nearestNeighbor.m and tanmap_ricker_nearest4Neigbors.m Inputs
   - Ni (map) - Provided by the 'map_ricker_nearestNeighbor' and 'map_ricker_nearest4Neighbors' functions
   - b - The connection strength between neighbors (~0.2)
   - r - The intrinsic growth rate (~3)